Published and Accepted Work

 What are the returns to higher pay for firms — and how much can these returns offset the effects of firms’ monopsony power?
 We study a Fortune 500 firm’s voluntary company-wide $15/hour minimum wage, which was had more bite in some of the firm’s warehouses than others.
 In a continuous difference-in-differences design, we find that a $1/hour increase in pay halves worker departures (elasticity=9.6).
 This finite labor-supply response suggests that the firm had some monopsony power even in the thick labor markets around logistics hubs.
 Yet a $1/hour pay bump increases objective measures of worker productivity by 5.9% (elasticity=1.06).
 Our estimates indicate that productivity gains fully defrayed increased labor costs.
 Though workers’ productivity response could offset the firm’s monopsony power, internal documents suggest that this major firm did not fully account for the potential payoffs of higher pay when setting wages.

-In an increasingly digital world, how much does sitting near coworkers matter?
-And which workers are most affected by proximity?
-We study the online interactions and quit decisions of software engineers at a Fortune 500 firm.
-When offices were open, engineers who sat in the same building as all their teammates received 21 percent more online feedback on their code than engineers with distant teammates.
-After offices closed for COVID-19, this advantage shrank by 15 percentage points.
-We find coworkers’ online interactions complement, rather than substitute for, face-to-face contact so sitting near coworkers facilitates both online and in-person learning.
-Losing proximity particularly reduces online feedback given to young engineers and female engineers.
-Young engineers and female engineers are also more likely to quit the firm when they lose proximity to coworkers.
-Even Pre-COVID, gaining one distant teammate reduced online feedback among coworkers sitting together, suggesting that remote-work policies impact even workers who choose to go into the office.
+In an increasingly digital world, how does sitting near coworkers affect col- laboration, on-the-job training, and output?
+We study software engineers at a Fortune 500 firm, whose main campus has two buildings several blocks apart.
+When offices were open, engineers working in the same building as all their teammates received 23 percent more online feedback on their computer code than engineers with distant teammates.
+After offices closed for COVID-19, this advantage shrank by 17 percentage points.
+Sitting near coworkers increases how much junior engineers learn from their senior colleagues — not only in- person but also online.
+Proximity particularly increases feedback to female en- gineers and young engineers, who are more likely to quit the firm when prox- imity is lost.
+However, sitting together reduces senior engineers’ programming output, suggesting a trade-off between short-term productivity and long-run human-capital development.
+Even pre-COVID, gaining one distant teammate reduced online feedback among coworkers sitting together: thus, remote-work policies may impact even workers who choose to go into the office.